James Brown’s group studies the evolution of plant diseases, especially fungal diseases of crops and trees.

 Hehir J. G., Connolly C., O'Driscoll A., Lynch J. P., Spink J., Brown J. K. M., Doohan F., Mullins E. (2017)Temporal and spatial field evaluations highlight the importance of the presymptomatic phase in supporting strong partial resistance in Triticum aestivum against Zymoseptoria triticiPlant Pathology (67)Publisher's version: 1365-3059

-James Brown’s group welcomes enquiries from scientists interested in any of the areas of plant science we work on.
+The group welcomes enquiries from scientists interested in any of the areas of plant science we work on.